arawa/workspace/README.md

 Workspace app is the best tool to manage your projects and share between teams !

-This app is a plugin for Groupfolders app.
+This app is a Nextcloud extension to the Groupfolders app.

 # Prerequisites